Knotx/knotx/documentation/src/main/wiki/Knot.md

 ```
 2018-01-08 10:00:16 [vert.x-worker-thread-0] INFO  i.k.e.knot.example.ExampleKnot - Starting <ExampleKnot>
 ```
+For more information about deployment options of Worker verticles see [Vert.x documentation](http://vertx.io/docs/vertx-core/java/#worker_verticles).

 ### How to implement your own Knot without Rx Java?
 Extending `AbstractKnotProxy` is the **recommended** way to implement your custom Knots.
 But still you can resign from